aelzenaar/ncea-notes/unibooks.md

    of linear algebra, and ends up around 500 pages later with a very nice approach to differential forms.
 This is my favourite calculus text of all time, but it is probably a little too much for students in first year!
 (Or even students who have completed 253, to be honest... perhaps 255 is enough preparation?
 The preface recommends baby Spivak as prep.)
 Highlights include a rigorous (and clear) treatment of infinitesimal functions and differentials, and a final chapter on applications to theoretical physics.
+The exposition tries to explain a great deal of the 'philosophy of doing mathematics', which I quite like - see, for example, the chapter on uniformity and compactness.
 (515.8 L86)

 ### Linear Algebra (253/255)
  * Paul Halmos, _Finite-Dimensional Vector Spaces_.
 This book covers the same content as 253 but in much greater detail.
 Like every other Paul Halmos book, it